rcmdnk/git-gpt-commit/README.md

 TEMPLATE will be shown under the commit message as a comment.

 Default values are:
-    # ChatGPT model.
-If empty, cg's default value is used.
+    # ChatGPT model. gpt-4o is used if not defined.
-    MODEL=""
+    MODEL="gpt-4o"

     # Prompt to make commit messages from git diff.
     PROMPT="You will be provided with git diff output.
 Based on the provided diff, create concise and clear git commit messages.